MatthNig/BWSML_Spotify-Song-Popularities/README.md

 ## Thoughts and conclusions

 The accuracies of these models were around 70%, which indicates that the networks are somewhat able to differentiate between popular and non-popular songs.
 Better performance could be expected by applying the approach to specific music genres or decades.
 This would require building a different dataset, which was outside the scope of this project.
 Ultimately, I would expect to have a much better performance when changing the features.
-Instead of relying on song characteristics, one could use the actual signal of songs.
-This would capture things like the actual speed, melody etc. of a song, which I would expect to be the most important predictors for song popularities.
-Such data could be used for a CNNs or LSTMs.
+Instead of relying on relatively broad song characteristics, one could use the sound signal of songs.
+This should better capture things like the actual speed, voice, melody etc. of a song.
+I would expect these things to be the most important predictors for song popularities.
+Such data could be used as inputs for CNNs and LSTMs.

 ## Material
 The repository contains the following material: